Student life and enrichment

 Marianopolis is the only college with a twice-weekly universal break in classes, called Activity Period.
 Whether on campus or online, Activity Period is an opportunity for students to hear from world-renowned guest speakers, participate in activities and build lifelong connections.

 For more information, please contact Student Life Animators Adam Reider and Trudy Ste.
 Croix or follow them on Facebook.
-They are also available every weekday to meet and chat with students via Teams.
+They are also available by MIO and Microsoft Teams to answer students’ questions and discuss student life opportunities.

 Athletics and Clubs